 We are lucky to find ourselves using these wonderful words all the time when talking about our flowers.
 At Buds & Beans, we are proud to be your friendly local florists just a few minutes from North Turramurra.

 Did you know?

-Eccleston du Faur secured the name Turramurra.
+Eccleston du Faur secured the name of Turramurra for the area.
 Du Faur was born in England in 1832 and was recognised in Sydney as a supporter of the arts and sciences.
 He was elected a Fellow of the Royal Geographical Society in 1875 and was an early bush conservationist.
 Most importantly, Du Faur secured the land for the Ku-ring-gai Chase National Park from the government of the day.
 The Chase was declared in 1894.
 Du Faur personally funded and made a road through the bushland to Bobbin Head.
 In 1895 he built a house on 25 acres (100,000 m2) at the Chase Gates.
-After his death in 1915, part of this property became Lady Davidson Home, a convalescent hospital, later Lady Davidson Hospital.
+After his death in 1915, part of this property became Lady Davidson Home, a convalescent hospital, and later Lady Davidson Hospital.

 of fallen comrades.

 The suburb is a popular starting point for many bush walkers as it has easy access to Bobbin Head, the upper reaches of Cowan Creek and St Ives Chase.

 North Turramurra lies on a narrow spur between two creeks (Lovers Jump Creek and Cowan Creek) that flow eventually to the sea through the Ku-ring-gai Chase National Park on the northern outskirts of the city.
 The suburb is the northern boundary of the Ku-ring-gai Council.
 The heavily forested valleys pose a bush-fire threat each summer.
 Residents are blessed with common sightings of a wide variety of native wildlife.

 At the 2016 census, North Turramurra recorded a population of 4,257.
 Of these: